-- Familiarize yourself with the Career Center's services and resources, including online resources, such as career development presentations, Optimal Resume (an online guide to build your resume step by step), and specific resources for different areas of study.
+- Familiarize yourself with our career services and resources, including online resources, such as career development presentations, Optimal Resume (an online guide to build your resume step by step), and specific resources for different areas of study.

 - Update your resume, and include any internships, practicum experiences, and/or volunteer experience.
-Have your updated resume critiqued by the Career Center.
+Have your updated resume critiqued by the Career Services staff.

 - Sign up for Wheelock Works, an online job listing system that has part-time, full-time, summer, internship, and volunteer opportunities.